Thinning

 Expand

 While this will prevent users from loading unreasonable amounts of data to the browser, it still may not be aggressive enough, especially for mobile devices.
-You can further reduce download size by filtering features dynamically by updating the layer's definitionExpression as the view's scale changes.
+You can further reduce download size by filtering features dynamically via the displayFilterInfo property of the layer.
+Simply set the mode of the display filter to scale, then provide an array of scale ranges and SQL where clauses to filter features based on the given scale range.

 ArcGIS JS API